 There isn't such a thing as a 'right' methodology, the choice really depends on the project and needs of the client.
 We typically adapt a variation of either the Agile or Waterfall methodologies as we find they generally suit our projects.

 What happens next really does depend on the project.
-On larger projects we would typically have a kick off meeting where we all get around a table at our offices, and with the aid of chocolate biscuits and bottomless coffee (yes real coffee), we'll discuss the project.
+On larger projects we would typically have a kick off meeting where we all get around a table at our offices, and with the aid of chocolate biscuits and bottomless coffee (that's real coffee), we'll discuss the project in it's finest detail.
 So much communication is non-verbal, so we always like to meet you in person if possible, (especially small businesses and startups), before starting a project.
 It really helps us understand the people behind the project, what you're hoping to achieve, and deliver something you'll be truly happy with - which is very important to us, both on a professional but also a personal level.

 Smaller projects, (or if we're geographically dispersed), can just be organised via phone, email, Trello, Skype, Slack, Basecamp or whatever we all feel is the most appropriate.
 We're big fans of Trello and if used well, can really help with project management.
 Slack is also a great collaborative working platform.